tmatilai/vagrant-timezone/README.md

 A [Vagrant](http://www.vagrantup.com/) plugin that configures the time zone of a virtual machines.

 If you want to use a specific time zone in a Vagrant VM, or if a third party base box comes with a non-standard time zone, this plugin is to the rescue.
 The configuration is done on `vagrant up` and `vagrant reload` actions.
+Note that no services are restarted automatically so they may keep using the old time zone information.

 ## Usage